DEEPAK2200233/CODTECH_task-2_REST-API-CLIENT/README.md

 - Database Integration – Store API responses in a database for historical analysis and offline access.
 - Caching Mechanism – Implement caching to reduce redundant API calls and improve response time.
 - Advanced Error Handling – Enhance logging and debugging capabilities for better fault tolerance.

+## Conclusion
+The REST API Client successfully met the CODTECH Task 2 requirements by implementing a Java-based API consumer that retrieves and processes data from public REST APIs.
+The development in Notepad++ ensured a lightweight yet efficient workflow, allowing seamless API integration and JSON data handling.

+This project reinforced key concepts in HTTP communication, JSON parsing, and data processing, demonstrating the importance of real-time data retrieval in modern applications.
+The system effectively fetches, processes, and displays structured API data, making it a scalable and adaptable solution for various real-world use cases.